ChristianRich/bugger.js/readme.md

 ```

 The paramenters passed to Bugger.js are:
 Track event in Google Analytics: true or false (default is false)
 URL of your server side script that collects POST data from a hidden form.
-Please see the souce code for the field names.
+Please see the source code for the field names.

-## FAQ
-Will Bugger.js prevent JavaScript errors for occuring on my site?

-No way!
-But you will get notified when it happens.